 Murray Hiebert is a top Southeast Asia expert and serves as a senior advisor to BGA.
 He has three decades of experience living and working in Asia and his networks in business, media and government circles are deep and wide-ranging.

-Hiebert is also a senior fellow and deputy director of the Southeast Asia Program at the Center for Strategic and International Studies (CSIS) in Washington, D.C.
+Hiebert is also a senior associate of the Southeast Asia Program at the Center for Strategic and International Studies (CSIS) in Washington, D.C.

 Prior to joining BGA, he served for five years as senior director for Southeast Asia at the U.S. Chamber of Commerce where he worked with leading American companies, the U.S. government and Southeast Asian counterparts to develop trade and investment opportunities between the United States and Asia.

 Hiebert joined the U.S. Chamber from the Wall Street Journal’s China bureau where he covered trade, intellectual property rights, and China’s accession to the World Trade Organization.
 Prior to his posting to Beijing, he worked for the Wall Street Journal Asia and the Far Eastern Economic Review in Washington, reporting on U.S.-Asia relations.

 From 1995-99, Hiebert was based in Malaysia for the Far Eastern Economic Review.
 He covered the Asian financial crisis and also reported on developments in Singapore.
 In the early 1990s, he was based in Hanoi for the Review, reporting on Vietnam’s economic reforms and opening to the outside world.

 Hiebert joined the Review’s Bangkok bureau in 1986, covering political and economic developments in Vietnam, Cambodia and Laos.
 He authored two books on Vietnam, Chasing the Tigers and Vietnam Notebook.